tditirro/mobile_food_service/README.md

 ## Overview

-This example is used to illustrate an application written in the Elixir language in combination with other frameworks such as Phoenix and Ecto (with a databases-less schema) while not requiring extentive setup or configuration.
+This example is used to illustrate an application written in Elixir using Phoenix and Ecto (with a databases-less schema).

-Ecto is used to demonstrate schema and changeset usage and validation while not requiring a database for data retrieval.
-The `Repo` in this case is actually an external API, but it should show how a database could easily be used.
+Ecto is used to demonstrate schema and changeset usage and validation while not requiring a database.
+The `Repo` in this case is actually an external [Mobile Food Facility Permit API](https://data.sfgov.org/resource/rqzj-sfat.json), but a database could easily be integrated.

 ## Examples